AndrewTrepagnier/AndrewTrepagnier/README.md

 # Hi there 👋

 **My name is Andrew.
-I like tech, startups, and building cool things.**
+I like tech, startups, data, and building cool things.**

 Here are some ideas to get you started: